William Blair Sets ARS Pharmaceuticals Inc (NASDAQ:SPRY) Stock to “an Outperform”

 Is Insider Trading a Real Thing?

 Almost all investors and traders prefer to invest in shares controlled by the management of a corporation as a management company will be more likely to run the business itself and to never conduct things against the management’s desires and will always try to do what is best for their shareholders.
-Currently, 57.13 percent of ARS Pharmaceuticals Inc shares are owned by insiders, and 40.96 percent are held by financial institutions.
-Fitzpatrick Alexander A, the Chief Legal Officer at ARS Pharmaceuticals Inc (SPRY) has bought 46,258 shares of firm on Sep 29 at a price of $3.78 against the total amount of $0.17 million.
-In another inside trade, Fitzpatrick Alexander A, Chief Legal Officer of ARS Pharmaceuticals Inc (NASDAQ:SPRY) bought 40,000 shares of the firm on Sep 28 for a total worth of $0.14 million at a price of $3.62.
-An inside trade which took place on Sep 21, Director of ARS Pharmaceuticals Inc RA CAPITAL MANAGEMENT, L.P. bought 2,700,000 shares of firm against total price of $8.18 million at the cost of $3.03 per share.
+Currently, 57.13 percent of ARS Pharmaceuticals Inc shares are owned by insiders, and 40.87 percent are held by financial institutions.
+Tanimoto Sarina, the CHIEF MEDICAL OFFICER at ARS Pharmaceuticals Inc (SPRY) has sold 3,782 shares of firm on Feb 29 at a price of $9.02 against the total amount of $34101.0.
+In another inside trade, Lowenthal Richard E, PRESIDENT AND CEO of ARS Pharmaceuticals Inc (NASDAQ:SPRY) sold 3,782 shares of the firm on Feb 29 for a total worth of $34101.0 at a price of $9.02.
+An inside trade which took place on Feb 28, PRESIDENT AND CEO of ARS Pharmaceuticals Inc Lowenthal Richard E sold 98,778 shares of firm against total price of $0.89 million at the cost of $9.02 per share.